Rapa Nui - Easter Island, Chile

 These days, the most popular answer to the origin of the Rapa Nui people is that they came from the Marquesas or Gambier archipelago around the fourth or fifth century.

-It is believed that one of these archipelagos or even both would also have provided the first inhabitants of the Hawaii and New Zealand.
+It is believed that one of these archipelagos or even both would also have provided the first inhabitants of the Hawaii and the New Zealand.

 That its inhabitants had reached the new island territories in the same way: in huge double canoes prepared to transport food and domestic animals necessary for colonization.